prillcode/payload-enhanced/README.md

    - Start by uploading some images to the Media collection
    - Then create Accommodations and Activities, referencing those media items
    - **Want sample data?** Run: ```pnpm seed``` to insert the accommodations, activities, and pages in the /sample-data directory of this template.
-   - All content you create is stored in your local SQLite database (`cms.db`)
+   - All content you create is stored in your PostgreSQL database container
    - This content will be immediately available to your frontend!

 5. Database Seeding and Migrations: